Skip to Main Content

 Research Impact Challenge: 3.
 Preserve and Share your work with a Digital Repository

-Share your work in an open access repository
+Wednesday Challenge: Share your work in an open access repository

 Part of having an impact as a researcher is ensuring you are sharing your research as broadly as possible.
-Publishing your research in a scholarly journal is critical first step, but most journals lock their content behind expensive paywalls, making your scholarship inaccessible to readers who are not otherwise affiliated with an institution wealthy enough to afford a journal subscription.
+Publishing your research in a scholarly journal is critical first step, but most journals lock their content behind expensive paywalls, making your scholarship inaccessible to readers who are not affiliated with an institution wealthy enough to afford a journal subscription.
 This contributes to major global inequities of access and participation in systems of research, scholarship, and publishing.

 Knowing your rights to share your scholarship